apriltaoyvr/lenore-next/content/wiki/our-difficulties/type-from-scratch.md

 ---
-description: 'The Definition Problem leads some of us to wonder: what sorts of real-world observations lead to drawing the distinctions of type theory and framing its propositions?'
 title: Type From Scratch
 aliases:
   - Type From Scratch
+description: "The Definition Problem leads some of us to wonder: what sorts of real-world observations lead to drawing the distinctions of type theory and framing its propositions?"
 tags:
   - difficulties
 ---

-For example, if we didn't already "know" that someone who tests ESTP has dominant [Extraverted Sensing](/wiki/function-attitude/attitudes/extraverted-sensing) and secondary [Introverted Thinking](/wiki/function-attitude/attitudes/introverted-thinking), what sorts of observations would lead us to figure that out?
+For example, if we didn't already "know" that someone who tests ESTP has dominant [Extraverted Sensing](../function-attitude/attitudes/extraverted-sensation.md) and secondary [Introverted Thinking](/wiki/function-attitude/attitudes/introverted-thinking), what sorts of observations would lead us to figure that out?

 ## Some observations that seem to correlate with functions and attitudes